DevParapalli/RTMNU-SEM-5/PS/P3_RegistrationForm/README.md

     - The `<button>` element creates a clickable button within the form.
     - Attributes:
     - `type`: Specifies the type of button.
 Common values include:
       - `"submit"`: Submits the form when clicked.
       - `"reset"`: Resets the form when clicked.
       - `"button"`: A generic button that can have custom JavaScript actions associated with it.
     - `name`: Provides a name for the button, used to identify the button when the form is submitted.
     - `value`: Specifies the value sent to the server when the button is clicked.
+    - `disabled`: If present, disables the button, preventing user interaction.